Edythe Baker: Early life

 Baker was born in Girard, Kansas.
 Her parents divorced around 1905, and Edith moved to Kansas City, Missouri with her mother.
 From ages 8 to 14, Baker was educated at St. Mary's Convent in Independence, Missouri, receiving piano and voice lessons.

 There are varying accounts of her musical development during her early teenage years.
 One describes her work at Nowlin Music Co. in Kansas City as a musician and saleswoman.
-Another account claims she received lessons from the composer-performer Ernie Burnett, who composed 'My Melancholy Baby'.
+Another account claims she received lessons from the performer Ernie Burnett.
 She supposedly also regularly visited the Orpheum Theatre in Kansas City, where she listened to different piano styles.
 Allegedly, she could support her mother and brother by age 15, playing ragtime piano in small cabarets.
 Her "peculiar style" along with her good looks made her "a favorite among cabaret regulars."

 Yet another account has her running away from school and home to Leavenworth, MO, and finding work playing piano in a moving picture house.
 She did this for two years, returned to Kansas City, and became a popular cafe player.
 Harry Fox, a vaudeville performer, saw her act in one such place and offered her a job in his company.